-NMI HOLD INGS, INC. For Al ld For All Except To withhold authority to vo write the number(s) of the n te for any individu nominee(s) on the l al nominee(s), mark "F line below.
-For All Except" and of Directors recommends you vote FOR the Directors, FOR Proposal 2, and FOR ú ı ú ú 1.
-Election of Directors Nominee: 01) Bradley M. Shuster 06) Lynn S. McCrear y 02) Adam S. Pollitzer 07) Michael Montgor nery 03) Michael Embler (80 Regina Muehlhau ıser 04) Priya Huskins 09) Steven L. Scheid 05) James G. Jones For Against Abstain 2.
-Advisory approval of our executive compensation on. ú ú ú 3.
-Ratification of the appointment of BDO USA, I independent auditors.
-LLP as NMI Holdings, Ir nc.'s ú ú ú NOTE : In their discretion, each of the proxies is authorized to vote upon such other business as may properly come before the Annual Meeting or any adjournment thereof.
-Please sign exactly as your name(s) appear(s) hereon.
-When signing as attorney, executor, administrator, or other fiduciary, please give full title as such.
-Joint owners should each sign personally.
+NMI HOLDINGS, INC. The Board of Directors recommends you vote FOR the Election of Directors, FOR Proposal 2, FOR Proposal 3 and FOR Proposal 4 or Withho Il All old For All Except To withhold authority to vote for any individual nominee(s), mark "For All Except" and write the number(s) of the nominee(s) on the line below.

+1. Election of Directors

+Nominees:

+01) Bradley M. Shuster 06) Lynn S. McCrea ry

+02) Adam S. Pollitzer 07) Michael Montgo mery

+03) Michael Embler 08) Regina Muehlha user

+04) John C. Erickson 09) Steven L. Scheid 1

+05) Priya Huskins

+For Against Abstain

+2. 2.
+Advisory approval of NMI Holdings, Inc.'s executive compensation.

+3. .
+Ratification of the appointment of BDO USA, P.C. as NMI Holdings, Inc.'s independent auditors.
+0

+4. Amendment and restatement of NMI Holdings, Inc.'s current amended and restated certificate of incorporation to provide exculpation for certain officers.
+0 0

+Annu E: In their discretion, each of the proxies is authoral Meeting or any adjournment thereof. e sign exactly as your name(s) appear(s) hereon.
+We nally.
 All holders must sign.
-If a corporation or partnership, please sign in full corporate or partnership name by authorized officer. • • Cignatu rre [PLEASE SIGN WITHIN BOX] Date Signaturo (Joint Owners) Date Signatu HE [PLEASE SIGN WITHIN BUX] Date 2 orgriature (Julii Owliers) Date
+If a corporation or particular in the proximal sign. • J. 1 J title as such.
+Joint own ers should each sign

+Signa ture [PLEASE SIGN WITHIN BOX] Date Signature Joint Owners) Date